Last Updated 24 April 2019

 From Brexit Day to late 2020

 The Government has announced a transitional period, during which anyone coming to the UK from the EU or EEA for under three months can enter as they do now.
 Students, workers or holidaymakers who want to come for more than three months will have to apply for European Temporary Leave to Remain, which is valid for three years.
+Anyone driving to the UK will need to have a green card or proof of insurance.

 The Withdrawal Agreement includes an implementation period until December 2020, during which time all travel arrangements remain as they are now.